HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

 {{ figure_markup(
   image="pages-using-a11y-apps.png",
   caption="Pages using accessibility apps (overlays).", description="A bar chart showing 2024 data with almost 2% of desktop sites and almost 1.7% of mobile sites use an accessibility app.
 The chart also compares 2022 and 2021 data on this.
 There is almost a doubling in desktop use of overlays compared to 2021, when it was just under 1% for desktops and .8% for mobile.
-2022 data for desktop and mobile is 1.6% and 1.2%, so inline with the growth observed." chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQ32BLKultx6YJbcQP5DB6a4NTnf4h9RCC3QXte5oS-Onx-9cFqiPQ23dWgWgffj2QA1Q60zhrxJVYb/pubchart?oid=924673292&format=interactive", sheets_gid="1139100212", sql_file="a11y_technology_usage.sql"
+2022 data for desktop and mobile is 1.6% and 1.2%, so inline with the growth observed.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQ32BLKultx6YJbcQP5DB6a4NTnf4h9RCC3QXte5oS-Onx-9cFqiPQ23dWgWgffj2QA1Q60zhrxJVYb/pubchart?oid=924673292&format=interactive", sheets_gid="1139100212", sql_file="a11y_technology_usage.sql"